PlantAmnesty Committee Descriptions and Responsibilities

-- Communicates with the Outreach Committee on observations and suggestions that will aid in gaining and keeping members, and ways to bring money to the organization.
+- Communicates with the Community Engagement Committee on observations and suggestions that will aid in gaining and keeping members, and ways to bring money to the organization.

 Committee members have the option to serve on subcommittees.
 Subcommittees may include: Curriculum Development, Teacher Training and Mentorship, and Spanish Curriculum.

 PlantAmnesty is dedicated to providing safe learning opportunities during this pandemic.
 At this time, we are taking advantage of technology to provide remote learning that ensures safety and enables us to reach an audience outside our local region.
 Currently, the Education Committee has adapted to these new requirements by shifting focus to hosting/cohosting Zoom pruning classes, developing video pruning workshops, and developing new requirements for students to demonstrate what they have learned while attending classes and workshops remotely.
 Education committee members will also help with adjusting in-person workshops to meet COVID safety requirements when it is deemed safe to do so.

 Requirements: Committee members are asked to help host or cohost monthly online classes and will be expected to help host in-person classes and workshops when those can be safely held.
 Attendance is expected at monthly teleconference committee meetings.

 Mission Statement: The events committee plans and executes events which are educational, which raise funds, are membership benefits, or are of general interest or amusement to the public.

 - The committee is currently responsible for Bingo in the fall and a summer event, such as Plant Geek Trivia.